Will a Revocable Living Trust save taxes?

 Does everyone need a Revocable Living Trust?

-No, if you don’t own property or have assets over $75,000, you don’t need a Revocable Living Trust.
+No, if you don’t own property or have assets under $75,000, you don’t need a Revocable Living Trust.
 You still need Asset and Health Care Power of Attorneys and a Living Will.
-For persons that don’t own property, but have other assets i.e. savings, C.D.’s, stocks, bonds, etc. there are vehicles to protect these monies and avoid probate without use of a Trust.
+For persons who don’t own property but have other assets i.e. savings, C.D.’s, stocks, bonds, etc., there are vehicles to protect these monies.

 Can I transfer assets to my children when I am living?